iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.media.queries.qz.md

 A3: The **for** keyword is not used in a media query.
 Correct!
 The for keyword is not used in a media query.

-Q4: What is the purpose of a media query?
+Q4: What browser dimensions will meet the media query below?

+@media only screen and (min-width: 200px) and (max-width: 600px) {

+}

+A4: A browser with a width of 250px and a height of 750px.

+Q5: What is a responsive website?
+A5: A website that alters its styles depending on the dimensions of the browser.